FlowForwarding/loom/README.md

 queries by placing an OpenFlow enabled network tap in front of one or more of an organization's internal recursive DNS servers.

-Network complexity information (NCI) is collected over time in an internal database and reports can be viewed via a built in Web based interface.
+Network interaction data is collected over time and a Network Complexity Index (NCI) is computed on-line and can be viewed in near real-time via a built in Web based interface.

 ## Requirements